 From tuition and books to room and board, college can be very expensive.
 As a result, many students rely on private and federal student loans to help them pay for their education.

-Fixed-rate student debt, in particular, is a very common option for students in need of assistance.
+Fixed interest rate student loan, in particular, is a very common option for students in need of assistance.

 These have fixed interest rates, meaning the interest rate remains the same for the entire term.

 This makes it easier to manage your payments as they are the same from month to month.

 Private options are borrowed from any lender aside from the federal government,

 These can offer low-interest rates, flexible repayment plans, and generous borrowing limits.
 They can also be easier to qualify for than federal options and are available to half-time students.

 Private student options can also be a great way to supplement your federal student options if you need a little bit of extra financial aid.

 - Federal Fixed Interest Rate Student Loans

 These are funded by the federal government.

 These are a great option as they offer low-interest rates, a variety of income-based repayment plans, and various forgiveness programs.

 Federal student loans generally offer more flexibility than private options.

-Fixed-rate student debt is great for students who want their payments to be predictable and for those that don’t expect to pay off their debt before the term is over.
+Fixed rate student loans are great for students who want their payments to be predictable and for those that don’t expect to pay off their debt before the term is over.